NormalVR/Normcore-Documentation/docs/normcore-private/readme.md

 With Normcore Private, you can:
 * Run Normcore yourself
 * Tweak scaling settings
-* Run authoritative game servers
+* Run authoritative game servers and server plugins
 * Get metrics about usage (Want to charge users when they are on your app?
 Track usage with the Normcore Private metrics API.)
 * Use the Webhooks API to authenticate users before they can join a room
 * Host Normcore yourself to ensure complete control over your data